 Add pre-shave oil to your facial hair and mix up your shaving cream or gel with a brush.
 You want to apply this a circular motion to your neck, cheeks, chin and upper lip.

-The hold, its all about creating a level playing field.
+It's all about creating a level playing field.
 By holding the top of your head and pulling the skin tight you give yourself a good area to shave.
-A slight tilt of the head will stretch even further.
+A slight tilt of the head will stretch it even further.

-Taking the razor in your free you will want to find a balanced grip.
-It's worth trying this in both hands before shaving for the first time, you want to feel in control.
+Taking the razor in your free hand find a balanced grip.
+It's worth having a dry run with each hand before shaving for the first time; you want to feel in control.

-A 3o degree angle from the face will avoid pulling hairs and hopefully not cut the skin.
-If your skin is well prepared, blade sharp and the angle is correct the razor will glide.
+A 3o degree angle from the face will avoid pulling hairs and reduce the chance of cutting the skin.
+If your skin is well prepared, blade sharp and the angle is correct, the razor will glide.

-The foam will allow you to see where to shave next, but keep moving down to the bottom of the chin.
+The foam will guide you to where to shave next; keep moving down to the bottom of the chin.
 Save the neck for later.
-Work down the cheek and towards the chin.
-Maintaining a steady small stroke work across these areas
+Maintaining a steady small stroke work across these areas:

 - Cheeks - move down from sideburn to chin.
 One side at a time.

-- Chin - lift the razor to negotiate the curve.
-One half at a time.
+- Chin - watch the angle as you negotiate the curve.

-- Lower lip - try moving your mouth to tighten skin
+- Upper & Lower lip - try moving your mouth to tighten skin.

-- Neck - extra careful here, follow the direction of hair growth
+- Neck - be extra careful here, follow the direction of hair growth.

 Hot water and soap again before doing a second pass to get any stray hairs.